silverwind/ip-bigint/README.md

 ### parseIp(ip)

-Parse a IP address string to a object.
+Parse a IP address string to a object (with null prototype).

 For IPv4 returns `{number, version}`.
 For IPv6 returns `{number, version, [ipv4mapped], [scopeid]}`.